 Give from your IRA

 Qualified Charitable Distributions, or QCDs, are designed for supporters who want to make a charitable donation directly from their IRA to charities like HSLC.
 While there is no charitable deduction for making a charitable contribution using a QCD, the IRA distribution used to make the contribution is not subject to taxes.
-The minimum age for QCDs is 70 ½ and the annual limit is $100,000.
+In 2024, the minimum age for QCDs is 70 ½ and the annual limit is $105,000.
 You may also consider designating HSLC as a beneficiary of your IRA.

 Fund a Charitable Gift Annuity